Across Eternity: Book 4 - Cover

 Caution: This Fantasy Sex Story contains strong sexual content, including mt/Fa ft/ft Consensual Hypnosis Rape Romantic Lesbian BiSexual Heterosexual Fiction High Fantasy Science Fiction Magic BDSM Humiliation Rough Harem Anal Sex Cream Pie Facial Oral Sex Squirting Tit-Fucking Big Breasts Royalty Violence

 ‘Ferocious’ was the only word that could describe them.
 Each had a body fifty feet long from head to tail, with a wingspan even greater.
 Their wings doubled as prehensile arms that the creatures could use to move on all fours, with each digit equipped with talons that gouged out the rock beneath them.
+Their scaly bodies were packed with muscle, and their heads, reptilian, were lined with horns and spikes.
+They stared with forward-pointing eyes that would never lose track of their prey.
+They were wyverns, the champions of the sky, and now a pack surrounded Noah’s group.

 They had left camp early in the morning, wanting to reach the mountain summit before the heat reached its peak, and now, in the labyrinth of houses and temples carved into the cliffs, their new enemy surrounded them, roaring in fury.
-Wyverns were believed to be a sub-race of the mighty dragons, like elves to Enochians, and though the chasm between them was vast, these beasts ranked high on the food chain.
+Wyverns were believed to be a sub-race of the mighty dragons, like elves to Enochians, and though the chasm between them was vast, they ranked high on the food chain.

 “I think it’s safe to say these creatures have some nests up here,” Valia said.